Yandex Cloud

 • Enable Data Transfer access.

-3. Obtain an SSL certificate for secure access to the Managed Service for OpenSearch cluster.
+3. Get an SSL certificate to connect to the Managed Service for OpenSearch cluster.

-4. Make sure Managed Service for OpenSearch and Yandex MPP Analytics for PostgreSQL cluster security groups allow inbound internet traffic.
+4. Make sure the Managed Service for OpenSearch and Greenplum® cluster security groups allow connecting from the internet.

 1. If you do not have Terraform yet, install it.